murundb/murundb.github.io/docs/matrix_theory/matrix_lie_groups/lie_group_algebra.md

 ## Lie Groups

-Lie groups refers to a group with continuous (smooth) and differentiable manifold properties.
+Lie groups refer to a group with continuous (smooth) and differentiable manifold properties.
 The Lie groups in these notes are all real matrix groups; group elements are represented as matrices in $\mathbb{R}^{n \times n}$.
 As shown in the example above, the groups' multiplication and inversion operations are identically matrix multiplication and inversion, i.e., $G = (SO(n), \cdot)$.
 Since each group is represented by a specific subclass of non-singular $n \times n$ matrices, there are fewer than $n^2$ degrees of freedom.

 ## Lie Algebra